 Domino’s branding is pretty great.
-It’s all over their free app, their leaflets and their motorbikes.
-We all know who they are and what they stand for, and as long as they deliver what we’ve ordered and on time, we’re happy to promote their brand to others.
+It’s all over their free app, leaflets and motorbikes.
+We all know who they are and what they stand for, and as long as they deliver what we’ve ordered and on time, we&’re happy to promote their brand to others.

 The process of making job offers should centre around the candidate, but it’s also important to promote your company and the role.
 Offering a candidate a position is the ideal time to reinforce exactly what makes your company great and why they should have no hesitation in joining you.

 Take the time to remove their reservations, highlight why their experience and lifestyle choices match your company’s, and reinforce why you&’d work so well together.

 And with that, we’re off to eat pizza!
 We hope you enjoyed our 6 job offer tips 🙂

 If you’re still wondering how to offer a job to a candidate, check out our post how to make the perfect job offer in 5 simple steps.